korcankaraokcu/PINCE/README.md

 - 19/02/2016 : Moved to Github from Bitbucket
 - 25/02/2016 : First successful implementation of thread injection(A new age dawns!)[Update-08/05/2016 : PINCE now uses ```linux-inject``` instead of injection method of mine]*
 - 18/06/2016 : PINCE now supports all-stop mode instead of non-stop mode
 - 21/06/2016 : Variable Inspection&Modification is finished
+- 21/08/2016 : Memory View is finished